-4. 69% of people use Bing to look up popular websites and brands.
+4. 69% of Americans use Bing to look up popular websites and brands.

 Bing Demographics Statistics

-Bing can boast about its mature global audience, with the percentage of 25-34-year-olds sitting at 17.8%.
+Bing can boast about its mature global audience, with the percentage of 25-34-year-olds sitting at 18%.
 The share of 35-44-year-olds is the same.
-The number goes up a bit for the 45-54 age group that takes up 19.8% of the overall audience.
-The 55-64-year-old audience currently accounts for 16.8% of the search engine’s user base, sharing the percentage with the 65+ age group.
-Finally, the least active age group on Bing is 18-24-year-olds, with a 10.9% share.
+The number goes up a bit for the 45-54 age group that takes up 20% of the overall audience.
+The 55-64-year-old audience currently accounts for 17% of the search engine’s user base, while the 65+ age group comprises 16%.
+Finally, the least active age group on Bing is 18-24-year-olds, with a 11% share.

 6. 38% of the search engine’s US-based users make more than $100k a year.

 Bing user statistics show that the highest percentage of Bing’s US user base is well-off, with their household incomes being over $100,000.
 17% of users are in the $75,000 to $99,999 range, while 12% have $60,000 to $74,999 coming in every year.
 Another 16% of users have a $40,000 to $59,999 household income.
 Finally, just 9% of the user base has a yearly income of $25,000 to $39,000.

 7. 43% of those using Bing are married.

 Bing statistics also show that most users are married, making up 43% of the whole base.
 On the other hand, 11% are divorced, 4% are widowed, and 2% are separated.
 On a happier note, 9% of the users live with a domestic partner, while 31% are single and have never been married.
 If you plan on advertising to singles, keep in mind that those make up a third of Bing’s audience.

 8. 50% of those who use Bing have graduated from college.